Melissa Gravius - Executive Director

 Aside from teaching, Andrew has also been president of his college’s rugby club, worked as a communications and digital marketing manager for the Auburn Doubledays baseball team, and coached youth local wrestling and baseball.
 He speaks fluent Korean, and continues to both play and coach rugby in Syracuse.

-Sherri Campagnola – Office Manager, Gymnastics Program Manager
+Sherri Campagnola – Operations Manager, Gymnastics Program Manager

-Sherri has been with Champions for Life for close to twenty years.
+Sherri has been with Champions for Life for twenty years.
 She started as a gymnastics instructor and added office management to her list of duties as her two children got older.
 Sherri was a gymnast as a child and continued coaching while attending college for her early childhood education degree through to today.
-Sherri has recently taken on additional responsibilities managing our gymnastics program and mentoring our coaching staff.
+Sherri has recently taken on additional responsibilities managing our gymnastics program and mentoring our coaching staff, as well as managing the operations of the sports center site.

 Sherri serves on the Board of Directors of Nick's Ride for Friends, a local non-profit dedicated to promoting awareness of the heroin and opiate addiction epidemic in our community, working to end the stigma of addiction, and helping people who have been touched by this disease, through scholarships, financial support, and community work.